smithery1/agc.js/src/yul.js/README.md

 The program current runs under node.js.

-1. Download node.js for your OS from [here](https://nodejs.org/en/download/).
+1. Install node.js for your OS from [here](https://nodejs.org/en/download/).
 1. Install the Typescript compiler

         % npm install -g typescript

-1. Download git for your OS from [here](https://git-scm.com/downloads).
+1. Install git for your OS from [here](https://git-scm.com/downloads).
 1. Clone the agc.js repo into a local directory.
 For example, run the following.

         % git clone git@github.com:smithery1/agc.js.git